adamhazimeh/DeepWeather/README.md

 ## Implementation

 DeepWeather was implemented in PyTorch and is available in this repo as a Jupyter Notebook.
+The model is pretrained for 50 epochs (model weights are supplied).
 In what follows, implementation specifics will be discussed.

 ### Inputs